 Estonian design is a rapidly evolving creative field.
 As of 2014, design is under the administration of the Ministry of Culture.
 This area is the responsibility of the adviser on architecture and design in the Ministry of Culture.

-As of 2011, nearly 600 people are employed in 478 companies that operate in the field of design.
+Around 600 people are employed in ca 500 companies that operate in the field of design.

-Total revenue in the field is 12.7 million euros.
+Total revenue in the field is around 13 million euros.

 The largest financer in the field of design is Enterprise Estonia, some grants have been awarded by Cultural Endowment of Estonia as well.
 The Ministry of Culture supports designers in their creative work through the Estonian Association of Designers and a non-profit organisation MTÜ Eesti Disainikeskus (Estonian Design Centre).